BigSoftVideo/DOTEbase/help.md

 ### Using our _DISCORD_ server

-Join our Discord server and we will assign you to the private channels for beta-testers: [Discord server](https://discord.gg/8BmuHP7xh4).
+If you haven't already, please join our BigVideo Discord server and we will assign you to the private channels for beta-testers: [Discord server](https://discord.gg/8BmuHP7xh4).